ganakailabs/cloudeval-docs/docs/CUSTOM_DOMAIN.md

 # Setting Up a Custom Domain for GitHub Pages

-This guide explains how to configure a custom domain for your GitHub Pages documentation site, similar to how PSRule.Rules.Azure uses `azure.github.io/PSRule.Rules.Azure`.
+This guide explains how to configure a custom domain for your GitHub Pages documentation site.

 ## Overview